-Karnataka: Siddaganga Mutt Swamiji's remains critical, CM to arrive shortly
+Karnataka: Siddaganga Swamiji's remains critical, CM Kumaraswamy arrives at mutt

 Bengaluru, Jan 21: Health condition of Dr. Sri Sri Sri Shivakumara Swamiji of Tumkuru Siddganga Mutt remained critical and he is on ventilator support, said Swamiji's personal physician Dr Paramesh.